 An altogether more casual look

-The final dress code option might be something altogether more casual or even a bit of a hybrid that might be described on your invitation as “dressy casual”.
-What this absolutely does not mean is jeans.
+The final dress code option might be something entirely more relaxed or even a bit of a hybrid that might be described on your invitation as “dressy casual.”
+What this does not mean are jeans.
 Or shorts.
-You are still being invited to celebrate a serious occasion and it deserves an element of respect and your usual sartorial elegance.
+You are still being invited to celebrate a solemn occasion, and it deserves an element of respect and your usual sartorial elegance.
 A good compromise here might be to go for a nice slim dress pant with a classic blazer and either a simple button-up shirt or a plain polo shirt.
 With this look, you could also ditch the tie and the lace-up shoes and instead wear a pair of polished loafers and maybe even something like a suede slip-on or boot.

-The most important point to make when appropriately dressing for a wedding is to read the invitation properly to ensure that you are following the happy couple’s specified dress code.
-While you might be tempted to make your own fashion statement, remember you have been invited along as a guest and it’s your role to be respectful and to honor that privilege.
-If in doubt it is always better to be overdressed rather than underdressed and please, don’t forget to wear a smile.
+The most important point to make when appropriately dressing for a wedding is to read the invitation properly to ensure that you’re following the happy couple’s specified dress code.
+While you might be tempted to make your own fashion statement, remember you have been invited along as a guest, and it’s your role to be respectful and to honor that privilege.
+If in doubt it’s always better to be overdressed rather than underdressed and please, don’t forget to wear a smile.